Takobz/letspretendblog/blog/2022/01/dependency-injection.md

 Okay we have rembled on about some big words like `cohesion` and `coupling` now let's look at DI.

 ###### What is a dependency injection?
 DI is when one object/method supplies a dependency to another class.
-As we seen this dependency can then be used as a service.
+Instead of ClassB creating an object of ClassA by the `new` keyword we call method/object to do this.

 ###### Why is this benefitial?
-As we will see DI makes it easy for us to test other classes without worrying about services.
+As we will see DI makes it easy for us to test other classes without worrying about services crippling our tests.
-Most of the time when we run unit tests we want to configure our services to give certain values and it's hard to do that if we defined our service in different places.
+Most of the time when we run unit tests we want to configure our services to give us certain values and it's hard to do that if we defined our service in different places.

-DI enforces single responsibilty as you will inject services that make it easy for your class to do what it must do.
+DI enforces `single responsibilty` principle as you will see injecting services makes it easy for your class to do what it must do.
+Thus it doesn't have to worry about configuring services.

-It can be hard to make/impossible to make a service give mock data if you can't mock it.
+It can be hard make a service give mock data if you can't mock it (or straight up impossible).
 This typically happens when we have our service instantiated in a method we are testing.

 DI allows us to configure our service in one place and reuse the same object all over our class.